 Evernote, the Future of Computers and Dizmo

 According to Libin we haven’t overcome the, what he calls, old desktop-centred paradigm yet: we are writing in Word, storing files in Dropbox and talking about it on Slack.
 But this paradigm, says Libin, is on its way out.
 So Evernote’s long-term hypothesis targets a unified space and experience where they’re focusing on combining authoring, understanding and communicating in one place.
-What are your thoughts on this?
+What are your thoughts on this future of computers?

 I fully share Libin’s view.
 We are still using computers with applications, files, and folders instead of just using digital things on digitally enabled devices in a ubiquitous way.
 We are now sharing files, data and ideas through separate cloud services and this greatly enhances our capabilities, but this doesn’t change much the level of abstraction we use and even increases complexity.